 If a cavity gets out of hand, a root canal operation can be the only way to save the tooth.
-Our team at Williams Lake Dental uses state-of-the-art practices to ensure your comfort during a root canal operation.
+Our team at Cascade Family Dental uses state-of-the-art practices to ensure your comfort during a root canal operation.

 Average procedure time: 1–2 hours